Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - With 10 targets in the red zone this season, Mooney has been on the receiving end of 17.2% of his team's 58 red zone pass attempts.

-- The Bears, who rank 26th in the NFL in points scored, have attempted a pass 52.3% of the time while running the ball 47.7% of the time.
+- The Bears, who rank 26th in the NFL in points scored, have dropped back to pass 52.3% of the time while opting for the ground attack 47.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Vikings.